Skip to main content

 Full bandwidth can be achieved with just one QSFP cable.
 When two QSFP cables are connected, all four interfaces must be assigned IP addresses to obtain full bandwidth.

-Execute the following commands on both nodes to run the NCCL communication test.
+Run these commands on Node 1 (the launcher); mpirun launches the test across all nodes over SSH.
 Replace the IP addresses and interface names with the ones you found in the previous step.

-# Run the all_gather performance test across both nodes (replace the IP addresses with the ones you found in the previous step)
+# Run the all_gather performance test across both nodes (replace the management IP addresses with the ones you found from the previous step)

 --mca plm_rsh_agent "ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no" \